-OrthoFi Inc. sought to improve efficiency in their insurance eligibility check process and we analyze and propose data-driven solutions to the problem.
+OrthoFi Inc. sought to improve efficiency in their insurance eligibility check process.
+OutsideInnovation analyzed and proposed data-driven solutions to the problem.

 OutsideInnovation partnered with R.I.D.E. starting in 2011 and since then has completed 3500+ hours of work on numerous deep submergence vehicle projects.